KashaVarya/M-ACG/README.md

 # M-ACG
-Laboratory works for Modeling and Analysis Computer Graphics course
+Laboratory works for Methods and Algorithms of Computer Graphics course